 Flynt Leverett and Hillary Mann Leverett

 Less than a decade after Washington endorsed a fraudulent case for invading Iraq, similarly misinformed and politically motivated claims are pushing America toward war with Iran.
-Challenging the daily clamor of American saber rattling, Flynt and Hillary Mann Leverett argue that America should renounce thirty years of failed politics, diplomacy and strategy and engage with Iran—just as Nixon revolutionized U.S. foreign policy by going to Beijing and realigning relations with China.
+Today the stakes are even higher: such a war could break the back of America's strained superpower status.
+Challenging the daily clamor of U.S. saber rattling, Flynt and Hillary Mann Leverett argue that America should renounce thirty years of failed strategy and engage with Iran—just as Nixon revolutionized U.S. foreign policy by going to Beijing and realigning relations with China.

 Flynt Leverett and Hillary Mann Leverett discuss 'Going to Tehran: Why the United States Must Come to Terms with the Islamic Republic of Iran' on Glenn Greenwald's podcast at The Guardian.